billeasy/pos/README.md

 ![alt text](https://github.com/qbill-system/BillEasy/blob/master/images/snap.png "Prototype ready")

+Most of fund raised will be constributed to the purchases of hardware required and system enhancement of the current prototype.

 ## Project Development Support

 The team is now seeking for financial support to contribute the project development.
 All contributors will be granted a permanent license of using Bill Easy Private.
 For Bill Easy Cloud, the length of granted period will be calculated upon the amount of tribute of the individual contributor accordingly.